18F/handbook/pages/travel-and-leave/travel-and-leave-policies/travel-guide-2-book-travel.md

 Once you have finalized your reservations, there are still a few more steps to follow through on.

-- 1. [Completing trip
+1. [Completing trip
      information]({% page "/travel-and-leave/travel-and-leave-policies/travel-guide-faq/#how-to-complete-your-trip-information" %}),
      including relevant details about your trip.
-- 2. [Justify any rental car use or personal vehicle mileage claims]({% page "/travel-and-leave/travel-and-leave-policies/travel-guide-faq/#how-to-justify-rental-cars-and-personal-vehicle-mileage" %}), when applicable.
+2. [Justify any rental car use or personal vehicle mileage claims]({% page "/travel-and-leave/travel-and-leave-policies/travel-guide-faq/#how-to-justify-rental-cars-and-personal-vehicle-mileage" %}), when applicable.
-- 3. [Stamp and submit
+3. [Stamp and submit
      authorization]({% page "/travel-and-leave/travel-and-leave-policies/travel-guide-faq/#how-to-stamp-and-submit-for-travel-team-approval" %}),
-     ensuring your authorization is in SUBMIT TO APPROVER status.
+     ensuring your authorization is in SUBMIT TO APPROVER status.\
-- 4. If you haven't done so already, [secure written approval from your authorizing official]({% page "/travel-and-leave/travel-and-leave-policies/travel-guide-faq/#how-to-secure-authorizing-official-approval" %}) and send it to tts-travelauths@gsa.gov so the TTS travel team can likewise
+4. If you haven't done so already, [secure written approval from your authorizing official]({% page "/travel-and-leave/travel-and-leave-policies/travel-guide-faq/#how-to-secure-authorizing-official-approval" %}) and send it to tts-travelauths@gsa.gov so the TTS travel team can likewise